 All echocardiograms, ECG and Holter reports performed by the Ward Fellow will be assessed by the on-service consultant at the end of each working day.
 Appropriate echo training will be provided.

-The ward fellow also is in charge of a weekly ward rounds involving all the cardiology consultants presenting briefly every ward patient's diagnosis and major issues.
 The ward fellow attends all MET calls for cardiac patients on the cardiology ward and is responsible for handing over key information about the patients to the MET team.

 Consult Fellow